← Back to 史記

 使 輿

 In the twenty-third year, the King of Qin summoned Wang Jian again, forcibly recalled him from retirement, and made him general to attack Jing.
 They took territory from Chen southward to Pingyu and captured the King of Jing.
-The King of Qin toured to Ying and Chen.
+The King of Qin toured Ying and Chen.
 Jing general Xiang Yan established Lord Changping as King of Jing and rebelled against Qin south of the Huai River.
 In the twenty-fourth year, Wang Jian and Meng Wu attacked Jing, defeated the Jing army.
 Lord Changping died, and Xiang Yan then committed suicide.

 12